The Best VPN Services in 2021

 Access Blocked Websites

 Those of you with internet access at school or work will encounter restricted access to websites.
 This is because local IT has installed content filtering on their systems or network to prevent access to sites they feel will either harm their networks or that are productivity killers.
-Examples of such sites include social media sites, dating sites, porn sites, websites that match a set of “banned keywords,” streaming sites and more.
+Examples of such sites include social media sites and dating sites that match a set of “banned keywords,” streaming sites and more.
 VPN establishes a tunnel that bypasses the content blockers of the local network and allows you to surf the internet as you desire.

 If you regularly travel on business, then you will run into content blocks established by local governments.
 These blocks are often used to censor the citizens of a country such as China or Iran, often from content deemed “harmful” to a government.
 Social media sites are almost always a target of this form of censorship as are news sites, blog sites or any site that doesn’t conform to local regulations.
 By using a reliable VPN you’ll bypass these restrictions and enjoy uncensored access to the internet.

 Surf on Unsecured Networks